plgd-dev/doc/content/en/docs/features/monitoring-and-diagnostics/monitoring-device-connectivity.md

 This series of steps describes the process of expanding the setup, encountering an Out of Memory event, recording and analyzing gateway states, and identifying gateway termination within a Kubernetes environment using CoAP gateways and the Resource Aggregate.

-1. **Initial Setup Expansion:**
+1. **Initial Sequence:**
-   - Added two CoAP gateways to the Kubernetes (k8s) environment.
+   - Added two CoAP Gateways to the Kubernetes (k8s) environment.
-   - Configured a 1-minute time to live, so each CoAP gateway will update the database every minute.
+   - Configured a 1-minute time to live, so each CoAP Gateway will update its metadata every minute.
-   - Current time is `Wed Sep 27 2023 13:47:20 GMT+0000`.
+   - The current time is `Wed Sep 27 2023 13:47:20 GMT+0000`.
-   - In the database, there are two CoAP gateways in the online state:
+   - In the Event Store, there are two CoAP Gateways with valid heartbeats:

      ```jsonc
      {
-        "online": [
+        "valid": [
            {
               "id": "ID-0",
               "heartbeatValidUntil": "1695822490000000000" // Wed Sep 27 2023 13:48:10 GMT+0000